2 men shot, 1 dies while sitting in vehicle in Durham

 SEE ALSO | Man shot, killed in Durham's McDougald Terrace, police say

-Anyone with information on the University Drive shooting is asked to call Durham officials at (919) 560-4440, ext.
-29322 or CrimeStoppers at (919) 683-1200.
+Anyone with information is asked to call Investigator Evans at (919) 560-4440, ext.
+29336 or CrimeStoppers at (919) 683-1200.
 CrimeStoppers pays cash rewards for information leading to arrests in felony cases and callers never have to identify themselves.

 2 men shot, 1 dies while sitting in vehicle in Durham